jadjoubran/laravel5-angular-material-starter/readme.md

 ### v2.0.0
 + Json Web Token authentication based on https://scotch.io/tutorials/token-based-authentication-for-angularjs-and-laravel-apps
++ New improved demo!
+Using heroku instead of github pages.

 ### v1.7.1
 + Installer script that installs all the required packages